-of Christ is blasphemed in the midst of the world, by means of Christians&#8212;of the church, to deny the responsibility of men, of Christians, is indisputably the most evident antinomianism.
+of Christ is blasphemed in the midst of the world, by means of Christians -- of the church, to deny the responsibility of men, of Christians, is indisputably the most evident antinomianism.

 Before going further, I would here notice by the way, one of the arguments of our brother, Mr. Rochat, as a sample.
 He had attributed to me several things which are not in my tract; among others, that the sin of the church had caused apostleship to cease.
 He justifies himself by this reasoning.
-The tract, he says (p.
-12), appears to him to establish two principles: the one, that without apostles there could be no churches on the primitive footing; the other, that it was because of the iniquity of man that those churches, constituted on the primitive footing, had ceased.
+The tract, he says (page 12), appears to him to establish two principles: the one, that without apostles there could be no churches on the primitive footing; the other, that it was because of the iniquity of man that those churches, constituted on the primitive footing, had ceased.
 I reason in the same way as to familiar circumstances: since the departure of a certain physician, there is no cure for a certain disease.
-Those who are attacked with it owe this to their excesses; therefore it is evident that it is these excesses which drive away the physician!&#8230; Having noticed this one sample of reasoning, I pass over everything that does not refer to some truth which is important for the conscience of all.
+Those who are attacked with it owe this to their excesses; therefore it is evident that it is these excesses which drive away the physician! ...
+Having noticed this one sample of reasoning, I pass over everything that does not refer to some truth which is important for the conscience of all.